Safe Streets and Roads for All (SS4A) Grant Program

 Grant Types

-The SS4A program provides funding for two types of grants: Planning and Demonstration Grants and Implementation Grants.
+The SS4A program provides funding for two main types of grants: Planning and Demonstration Grants for Action Plans, including supplemental safety planning and/or safety demonstration activities, and Implementation Grants.

 Learn more about these grant types in the brief descriptions below and see the following pages for more details: